Nuclear War With North Korea: Could U.S. Action In The Region Cause World War 3? [Opinion]

 — Sealife.com (@sealifecom) April 13, 2017

-Having nuclear weapons is one thing; delivering them to their target is another matter entirely.
-The North has been known to be testing short-range, medium-range, and long-range nuclear weapons.
-It’s the long-range weapons that are most concerning to Washington: should the Kim Jong-Un regime perfect a delivery system, it’s theoretically possible that a missile could reach Anchorage, Honolul, or even a West Coast city.
+Having nuclear weapons is one thing, but delivering them to their target is another matter entirely.
+The North has been known to test short-range, medium-range, and long-range nuclear weapons.
+It’s the long-range weapons that are most concerning to Washington: should the Kim Jong-un regime perfect a delivery system, it’s theoretically possible that a missile could reach Anchorage, Honolulu, or even a West Coast city.

 However, so far, about as far as any North Korean nuclear test missile has made it is a few miles into the Sea of Japan, as NBC News reported in April.